posterior/treecat/README.md

 TreeCat's generative model is closest to Zhang and Poon's Latent Tree Analysis [1], with the notable difference that TreeCat fixes exactly one latent node per observed node.
-TreeCat is historically a successor to Mansinghka et al.'s CrossCat, where latent nodes ("views" or "kinds") are completely independent.
+TreeCat is historically a descendent of Mansinghka et al.'s CrossCat, a model in which latent nodes ("views" or "kinds") are completely independent.
 TreeCat addresses the same kind of high-dimensional categorical distribution that Dunson and Xing's mixture-of-product-multinomial models [3] addresses.